 - What must be done to successfully site, permit, and develop the projects?

 - What financing options and deal structures are available and what are the key considerations for investors?

 Benjamin A. Mayer

 Mr. Mayer's practice focuses on environmental, energy, and utility law and regulation, and American Indian law.
 He... | Read More

 Mr. Mayer's practice focuses on environmental, energy, and utility law and regulation, and American Indian law.
 He helps public and private clients navigate federal and state environmental cleanup and land use laws and regulations, including Superfund laws and environmental policy acts.
 Mr. Mayer also advises clients on federal and state energy laws and regulations, including utility regulatory and public policy issues, related to, among other things, the development, acquisition, and optimization of energy and energy efficiency resources.Close

 Endre M. Szalay

-Mr. Szalay is an associate in the environment, land and natural resources group in the Seattle office.
+Mr. Szalay is a partner in the Environment, Land, and Natural Resources group in the Seattle office.
 He assists a broad range of clients, including public entities, utilities, small businesses, and large corporations, in developing compliance strategies to solve complex problems.
 Mr. Szalay's practice focuses on compliance counseling under the full suite of environmental statutes, with an emphasis on the Clean Water Act (CWA); National Environmental Policy Act (NEPA) and state equivalents; Endangered Species Act (ESA); and the Comprehensive, Environmental Response, Compensation and Liability Act (CERCLA) and state equivalents.Close